toniwillberg/rhel-on-azure-handsonlab/linuxvm.md

     --admin-username azureuser \
     --admin-password abcdef12345!
 ```
+Hint: if you would like to install RHEL 8, you could use "--image RedHat:RHEL:8:latest".
+For this lab, use the default RHEL 7 as we haven't tested everything on RHEL 8 yet.

 Note the output of the command and make note of *YOUR VM's public IP address*, here is an example (make sure to use your own)
 ```
 {